 5. Start Exercising or Mix Up Your Workout Routine

-When your weekly weight loss starts to become ineffective, a simple solution is to increase your activity levels and start exercising.
-If you are doing so already, then it is a good idea to mix things up a little with changes to your workout routine.
+When your weekly weight loss becomes ineffective, a simple solution is increasing your activity levels and starting exercising.
+If you are doing so already, then it is clever to mix things up a little with changes to your workout routine.

-People who are doing a lot of walking, you can start power walking, jogging, or do interval training.
-Going to the gym, and you can start doing some circuit training, where you instead of performing one exercise at the time, do multiple, performing one set on each for then quickly to move on to the next one.
+People who are doing a lot of walking can start power walking, jogging, or interval training.
+Going to the gym, you can start doing some circuit training, where you, instead of performing one exercise at the time, do multiple, performing one set on each for then quickly moving on to the next one.

-Never give up on your diet, saying it is not possible to lose more weight.
-Just because you have reached a weight loss plateau.
-Use the above tweaks to overcome it and keep realistic expectations on how much weight you want to lose on a weekly basis.
+Never give up on your diet, saying it is impossible to lose more weight just because you have reached a weight loss plateau.
+Use the above tweaks to overcome it and keep realistic expectations on how much weight you want to lose every week.

-Also, check out our article 5 Reasons Why You Are Not Losing Weight and What To Do About It and get even more tips on how to avoid a weight loss plateau.
+Also, check out our article 5 Reasons Why You Are Not Losing Weight and What To Do About It and get even more tips on avoiding a weight loss plateau.